conda-incubator/conda-store/docs/api.md

 # REST API

-Below is an interactive view of Conda-Store's OpenAPI specification.
+Below is an interactive view of conda-store's OpenAPI specification.

 <!-- client-rendered openapi UI copied from FastAPI -->